 Consequently, the middle color (visually) has to be the result of adding white to the darkest color.
 Indeed, soft pink yarn works great for this purpose.

-As a result, you would need twice as much of middle color yarn as two other yarns in the project.
-It is the only yarn that is used in every row of this crochet baby blanket pattern.
+As a result, you would need twice as much of the middle color yarn as the two other yarns in this project.
+In fact, it is the only yarn that is used in every row of this crochet baby blanket pattern.

 ch – chain

 HDC – half double crochet